sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

   which allows to define multiple instances of the same node/asset type while sharing common settings through the `global_data` field.
 - Each asset is defined by a set of edges, transformations, and storage objects, which are defined in the `edges`, `transforms`, and `storage` fields respectively.
 - All the fields in the `global_data` and `instance_data` fields can be customized, and the complete list of fields that can be included in each of the fields `transforms`, `edges`, and `storage` can be found in the definition of the `Edge`, `Transformation`, and `Storage` types in the `Macro.Edge`(@ref), `Macro.Transformation`(@ref), and `Macro.Storage`(@ref) files.
-- All the constraints available in Macro can be found in the [Macro Constraint Library](@ref) section.
+- All the constraints available in MACRO can be found in the [MACRO Constraint Library](@ref) section.
-- All the assets available in Macro can be found in the [Macro Asset Library](@ref) section, where each file contains the definition of the asset type.
+- All the assets available in MACRO can be found in the [MACRO Asset Library](@ref) section, where each file contains the definition of the asset type.